Cepeen/cepeen.github.io/cluenotepadpp.md

 your browser to remove or reject cookies.
 If you choose to remove cookies or reject cookies, this could affect certain features or services of our Services.
-To opt out of interest-based advertising by advertisers on our Services visit http://www.aboutads.info/choices/
+To opt out of interest-based advertising by advertisers on our Services visit
 <http://www.aboutads.info/choices/>.

-If you have questions or comments about your privacy rights, you may email us at kontakt@tomektomasik.pl.
+If you have questions or comments about your privacy rights, you may email us at privacy@tomektomasik.pl.

 *10. CONTROLS FOR DO-NOT-TRACK FEATURES*